Popular Villas in Menorca

 Top 7 travel tips in Menorca

-Menorca, together with the rest of the Balearic Islands bases its cuisine on the Mediterranean diet where fish and local produce is the base of different recipes.
+Menorca and the rest of the Balearic Islands base their cuisine on the Mediterranean diet, where fish and local produce are the base of different recipes.
 Try the delicious caldereta, cuixot, flaó and sobrassada.
-Have some Maó cheese and the well known Pomada and Xoriguer Gin.
-Go to the main square in Maó and get some tasty ensaimada from "La Mejor”.
-Indulge yourself and enjoy Menorcan style delicacies!3.
-Catch the first and last rays of light
+Have some Maó cheese and the well-known Pomada and Xoriguer Gin.
+Go to the main square in Maó and get some tasty ensaimada from "La Mejor" to enjoy in your villa for rent in Menorca.
+Indulge yourself and enjoy Menorcan-style delicacies!

-Admiring the sun rising up in the horizon, making the ocean glitter is a unique show for your senses.
-In Menorca you will be amongst the privileged ones to see the sunrise before anyone else does in the rest of Spain.
-The sky will gradually show different shades of yellow, orange and red until the blue sky completely lights up.
+Admiring the sun rising on the horizon and making the ocean glitter is a unique show for your senses.
+In Menorca, you will be amongst the privileged ones to see the sunrise before anyone else does in the rest of Spain.
+The sky will gradually show shades of yellow, orange and red until the blue sky completely lights up.
 To end a perfect day in Menorca, catch the sunset from Cala Porter, Cova d'en Xoroi, Mirador del Mediterrani or Mirador La Fi del Món.
-Bring your camera and capture beautiful images of these natural scenes.4.
-Discover Menorca by foot
+Bring your camera and capture beautiful images of these natural scenes from your Villa near the sea in Menorca.

 Touring the island on a 4x4 Nissan Patrol is an original way to explore the island.
-Go through back roads, off-limits sites and wooded areas with experienced guides that will give you all the insides of the island.
-You can choose different types of routes and experiences including stops for lunch and time to relax and take a dip into the sea, looking for animals and plants or travel the coast looking for breathtaking landscapes.6.
-Visit the most important cities
+Go through back roads, off-limits sites and wooded areas with experienced guides who will give you all the insides of the island.
+You can choose different routes and experiences, including stops for lunch and time to relax and take a dip into the sea.
+With a holiday letting in Punta Prima, a Jeep safari allows you to enjoy a day trip in Menorca.
+Hunt for animals and plants or travel the coast looking for breathtaking landscapes.